configcat/docs/website/docs/targeting/targeting-overview.md

 ### Value

-A value is the served value of a feature flag or setting.
+A *value* is the outcome of a feature flag or setting.
 It can be a boolean, string, integer, or double value.

 ### Percentage option